 Two weeks ago I have upgraded my machine to Fedora 23.
 I fought a bit with the installation of Nvidia proprietary driver.
 The main reason was that new kernel modules to load need to be signed with a key accepted by Secure Boot.
 Below are steps I have followed to achieve this configuration.

-String concatenation is one of the most well known caveat in Java.
-Almost all experienced Java developpers have already heard or read explanations about when to use String vs StringBuilder/StringBuffer for concatenating Strings.
+String concatenation is one of the most well-known caveats in Java.
+Almost all experienced Java developers have already heard or read explanations about when to use String vs StringBuilder/StringBuffer for concatenating Strings.

 Recently, I discovered a great feature that most of recent Shells support.
 It is named brace expansion.
 I used it occasionally but without knowing how it behaves and what was its power.